Q: What does Norlite make?

 Q. Norlite uses water from its quarry for dust suppression.
 Is that safe?

-Yes.
+A. Yes.
 Norlite’s Water Withdrawal permit, issued by the DEC, authorizes the withdrawal of water from the quarry pond, including for use in dust suppression.
 In response to a question from a nearby resident, the DEC wrote, “The quarry pond is not a drinking water supply.
 Any comparison of quarry pond PFOS results with New York State’s drinking water maximum contaminant level (MCL) of 10 parts per trillion must account for the fact that that the MCLs are based upon conservative assumptions regarding drinking water exposure and ingestion (e.g., daily ingestion of 2 liters of water per day over a person’s lifetime), which (the New York State Department of Health) considers to be unlikely to be approached by the non-ingestion pathways described in (the resident’s) correspondence.”